MichaelCavell/calculator/README.md

-Here are some use cases (abilities this calculator will need to have):
+Here are some use cases (abilities this calculator will have):

 This calculator is going to contain functions for all of the basic math operators you typically find on calculators, including: